huggingface/hub-docs/docs/hub/ollama.md

 {{ .Response }}<|end|>
 ```

-To know more about Go template format, please refer to [this documentation](https://github.com/ollama/ollama/blob/main/docs/template.md)
+To know more about the Go template format, please refer to [this documentation](https://github.com/ollama/ollama/blob/main/docs/template.md)

 You can optionally configure a system prompt by putting it into a new file named `system` in the repository.